LiLabAtVT/OomyceteRoot/Step01:ReadMapping/READ.md

+**🌍 ReadMapping**
-🌍 **Build Multi-Species Reference Genome**
+Build Multi-Species and Arabidopsis-Only Reference Genomes

-To analyze host–pathogen single-nucleus RNA-seq data, a combined reference genome must be created so that reads can be mapped to both *Arabidopsis thaliana* (host) and *Phytophthora capsici* (pathogen).
+To analyze host–pathogen single-nucleus RNA-seq data, two reference genomes are required:

-**Prepare the genome and annotation files**
+A multi-species reference for simultaneous mapping of host (Arabidopsis thaliana) and pathogen (Phytophthora capsici) reads.

+An Arabidopsis-only reference (ATH) for host-specific quantification and downstream analysis.

-🧩 **Step 1: Download Pathogen Genome**
+**🧩 Step 1: Download Pathogen Genome**

-Obtain *the Phytophthora capsici* genome from NCBI Datasets.
+Obtain the Phytophthora capsici genome from NCBI Datasets .

 Download both of the following files: